Key precept: Freedom is the ability to choose one’s actions.

 - Therefore the Jews sought the more to kill him, because he…said also that God was his Father, making himself equal with God.
 [Which clearly he was in working miracles transcending humanity’s limitiation to four dimensions, just like their founder Moses, who had told them that another Prophet, just like him, would come to them in the future.

-- Then answered Yeshua and said unto them, [no new idea, just a logical proof from established truth from basic sequence of events in human relationships as explained in depth in the post Father Abraham] Verily, verily, I say unto you, The / Any Son can do nothing of himself, but what he seeth the Father do: for what things soever he doeth, these also doeth the Son likewise.
+- Then answered Yeshua and said unto them, [no new idea, just a logical proof from accepted truth demonstrated in human relationships as explained in depth in the post Father Abraham] Verily, verily, I say unto you, The Son can do nothing of himself, but what he seeth the Father do: for what things soever he doeth, these also doeth the Son likewise.
 For the Father loveth the Son, and sheweth / teaches, demonstrates, makes known to him all things that himself doeth: and he will shew him greater works than these, that ye may marvel.
 For as the Father raiseth up the dead, and quickeneth them; even so the Son quickeneth whom he will.

 - For the Father…hath committed all unto the Son: That all men should honour the Son, even as they honour the Father.
 He that honoureth not the Son honoureth not Father which hath sent him.
 [Again, no new concept.
 This is standard practice in passing on inheritance rights of property and authority.]